 Is it a spoiler or a saviour?

-Imagine this: after a long week at work, you decide to go for a walk on Saturday morning at the closest mountain or beach to your city with your family or friends.
-You have just arrived at a wonderful spot and you prepare your pic-nic, with the only sound surrounding you being the wind blowing from the sea or flowing among the trees.
-Suddenly, an akward flying object with four propellers and a disturbing noise enters your zone of tranquility and spoils the whole thing.
+Imagine this: after a long week at work, you decide to go for a walk, on a Saturday morning, to the closest mountain or beach to your city, with your family or friends.
+You have just arrived at a wonderful spot and you are preparing your picnic, with the only sound surrounding you being the wind blowing from the sea or flowing among the trees.
+Suddenly, an awkward flying object with a couple of propellers and a disturbing noise enters your zone of tranquility and spoils the whole thing.

-Then imagine this: you are in the same spot, having good time, eating your sandwich and drinking your wine when suddenly, your kid that has decided to climb a tree, falls and breaks his leg.
-Your car is parked 10 minutes on foot away and the closest hospital is half an hour away by car.
-What would you say if this akward flying object would turn out to be a flying ambulance coming on spot and offering immediate medical help?
+Then imagine this: you are in the same spot, having a good time, eating your sandwich and drinking your wine when suddenly, your kid that decided to climb a tree, falls and breaks his leg.
+Your car is parked 10 minutes away on foot and the closest hospital is half an hour away by car.
+What would you say if this awkward flying object would turn out to be a flying ambulance coming on spot and offering immediate medical help?
+Or even what if it could deliver some first aid medical material on spot?

 Offering reliable medical transport

 Based on the above example with your kid’s broken leg, you can only start to imagine the perspective of using drones in the medical field.
-From carrying medical equipment to hospitals, other medical centres like today’s Covid-19 vaccination centres and remote areas to offering immediate medical help to people in need, drones’ contribution to a more effective healthcare system seems more than certain.
+From carrying medical equipment to hospitals or to other medical centres like today’s Covid-19 vaccination centres and to remote areas up to offering immediate medical help to people in need, drones’ contribution to a more effective healthcare system seems more than certain.

 An EU funded programme named SAFIR-Med*, is underway, focusing on exactly this area of implementation.
 It is a U-space large-scale innovation project that demonstrates how drones can be used to support Europe’s healthcare system to accelerate the adoption of drones into the healthcare system in a safe, sustainable and socially acceptable way.
-By operational exercises in real urban environment and large-scale simulations, the partners of this project will try to find solutions to safety and security issues attached to the complicated aerial environment of modern cities – tall buildings, cranes, cultural monuments, cables, other aircrafts, etc. Its vision is to achieve safe, sustainable, socially accepted and socially beneficial urban air mobility.
+Through operational exercises in real urban environments and large-scale simulations, the partners of this project are already trying to find solutions to safety and security issues attached to the complicated aerial environment of modern cities – tall buildings, cranes, cultural monuments, cables, other aircrafts, etc. Its vision is to achieve safe, sustainable, socially accepted and socially beneficial urban air mobility.
+Read more about SAFIR-Med’s achievements in this field here: https://www.safir-med.eu/news.

 Forget about traffic lights?

 Urban centers across the globe are struggling to come to terms with the rising vehicle numbers and the resulting congestion, especially during peak traffic hours.
 According to research conducted by Bernstein Firm some years ago, the global number of cars on the road will nearly double by 2040, with their number reaching the two billion by the same time.
-When drone taxis become widely commercialized, they will definitely ease the traffic burden on city roads.
-They will usher in a nimble form of intracity travel, transporting people on the shortest possible route between two locations.
+With drone taxis becoming widely commercialized, ground traffic is expected to decrease.
+Drones will usher in a nimble form of intra-city travel, transporting people by the shortest possible route between two locations.
 An air taxi designed by Joby Aviation and funded by Toyota promises to help a billion people save more than an hour in commuting time every day.

 “If they are priced correctly, air taxis may be able to democratize travel in cities where there is no public transport alternative or where the congestion and size of the urban area (Sao Paulo is the classic example) are so great,” says Dominic Perry, an aviation journalist and deputy editor of Flight International.